 7.1 The Party unable to carry out an obligation imposed on it by this Agreement due to Force Majeure shall notify the other Party in writing or by telephone within a reasonable time after the occurrence of the cause relied on.

 7.2.
 A Party shall not be responsible for any non-performance under the Agreement due to Force Majeure whether occurring on the Transmission System, Provider’s other systems, the Customer’s systems or facilities, or any connecting electric system affecting the Party’s operations.
-A Party shall be excused from whatever performance is affected only while a Force Majeure situation exists and while the Party attempts in good faith to alleviate such situation, except with respect to any labor disturbance.
+A Party shall be excused from whatever performance is affected only while a Force Majeure situation exists and while the Party attempts in good faith to alleviate such situation.
+Nothing in this Agreement shall be construed to require any Party to settle a labor dispute, strike, or lockout.

 ARTICLE XIII